CognitiveModeling/InteractiveClimateMuseum/readme.md

     - update counters for pointers: p_currentDown, p_currentOver, p_anyDown, p_anyOver
   - add the given pointer to the list of pointers currentPointers

+- MapPointerToBrowser(Vector2 screenPosition, int pointerId)
+	- abstract method
+	- overridden in child PointerUIMesh, converts the 2-dimensional coordinate from the screen-space to a browser-space coordinate
+- MapRayToBrowser(Vector2 screenPosition, int pointerId)
+ 	- abstract method
+	- overridden in child PointerUIMesh, converts the 3-dimensional coordinate from the world-space to a browser-space coordinate
 ################################################################################

 ##### 5.2.5 PointerUIMesh

 ###### 5.2.5.1 Description
-This script, a child of PointerUIBase is a BrowserUI that tracks pointer interaction through a camera to a mesh of some sort.
+This script, a child of PointerUIBase, is a BrowserUI that tracks pointer interaction through a camera to a mesh of some sort.
 It is assigned to each panel's browser in the editor.

 ###### 5.2.5.2 Attributes